aergoio/aergolite/README.md

 The authorizations for new nodes must be executed on nodes that are already authorized.

-The above command will fire the user transaction signature callback where the transaction must be signed using the blockchain administrator private key.
+The above command will be sent to the Ledger device to be signed if the device is connected, otherwise it will fire the user transaction signature callback where the transaction must be signed using the blockchain administrator private key.

 ## Signing transactions